NickDaly/cs739_2019/proj1/README.md

 - B -> A, C: grace@2
 - C: frogger = munchkin

+Unfortunately, A did not receive the update.

+After this step's updates are applied, the servers look like this:

 | Time | Server | Key       | Value    |
 |------|--------|-----------|----------|
 | 3    | A      | B-now     | 1        |